IBE160/SG-M-E-Ds/docs/architecture.md

 ## Coherence Validation

-A review of the architectural decisions confirms their compatibility across the chosen technology stack (Next.js, TypeScript, Tailwind, PostgreSQL, Prisma, OpenAI API, Vercel).
+A review of the architectural decisions confirms their compatibility across the chosen technology stack (Python, Flask, Tailwind CSS, Supabase (PostgreSQL), SQLAlchemy, Gemini API).
 All identified epics are supported by the proposed project structure and technical choices.
 The defined implementation and consistency patterns are deemed complete enough to prevent agent conflicts and guide consistent development.
 No conflicting choices or significant architectural gaps were identified.

 ## Data Architecture